hinsoned/Active_Recall_Pro/README.md

 - python decorators: Decorators ( or the @ symbol fllowed by text) can be used on functions, classes, or methods.
 It is a function that accepts a function and returns a function.
 Functions in python can be nested in python, think of a decorator as a function in to which the function, classe, or method it is above is passed in to. https://www.youtube.com/watch?v=WpF6azYAxYg https://www.youtube.com/watch?v=BE-L7xu8pO4

 - LoginManager: The LoginManager keeps track of the logged-in user during a session.
 It provides a way to "remember" the user between requests and handle login/logout functionality. login_manager.init_app(app) links the LoginManager instance to the Flask app, enabling its functionality within the application.
-This will automatically add a "Please log in to access this page" flash message.ß
+This will automatically add a "Please log in to access this page" flash message.

+- Secret Key (as seen in __init__py): (From the flask website) A secret key that will be used for securely signing the session cookie and can be used for any other security related needs by extensions or your application.
+It should be a long random bytes or str.

+- __pyache__ : When you run a Python script, the Python interpreter compiles it into bytecode.
+This bytecode is a lower-level, platform-independent representation of your source code.
+If Python had to compile your scripts every time you ran them, it would slow things down.
+Instead, it stores the compiled bytecode in the __pycache__ directory.
+The next time you run your script, Python can skip the compilation step if the bytecode is already up-to-date

 ## Environment Notes